SEAbdulbasit/ChatGPT-Plugin/README.md

 As this plugin uses JCEF browser which is not bundled with Android Studio so we need to change the Android Studio run time.
 For changing runtime, you can find the instructions
 [here](https://www.jetbrains.com/help/idea/switching-boot-jdk.html).
 Make sure to select the runtime that supports JCEF browser.

+## Known Issue
+For now Login with Google or any other auth throws browser maynot be secure exception.
+This is a know issue and will be fixing that soon.
+For now, try to login on Chat-GPT website with password instead of Google.
+Once your password and account is set then try login in the plugin and it should work.

 ## License